 We seek to grow our partner ecosystem as a way to grow our business.
 We anticipate that we will continue to establish and maintain relationships with third parties, such as channel partners, resellers, OEMs, system integrators, independent software and hardware vendors, and platform and cloud service providers.
 For example, in June 2019, we entered into a strategic collaboration with Baker Hughes whereby Baker Hughes operates as the exclusive channel partner and reseller of our C3 AI Software in the oil and gas industry and a non-exclusive reseller in other industries.
-This arrangement was most recently revised in October 2021 and now continues until April 30, 2025.
-We also have strategic relationships with Amazon Web Services, Fidelity National Information Services, Google Cloud, Microsoft, and Raytheon.
+This arrangement was most recently revised in January 2023 and continues until April 30, 2025, with options to renew.
+We also have strategic relationships with AWS, FIS, Google Cloud, Microsoft, and Raytheon.

 We plan to continue to establish and maintain similar strategic relationships in certain industry verticals and otherwise, and we expect our channel partners to become an increasingly important aspect of our business.
 However, these strategic relationships could limit our ability in the future to compete in certain industry verticals and, depending on the success of our third-party partners and the industries that those partners operate in generally, may negatively impact our business because of the nature of strategic alliances, exclusivity provisions, or otherwise.
 We work closely with select vendors to design solutions to specifically address the needs of certain industry verticals or use cases within those verticals.
 As our agreements with strategic partners terminate or expire, we may be unable to renew or replace these agreements on comparable terms, or at all.
-For instance, our C3 AI Software is marketed in the oil and gas industry on a co-branded basis with Baker Hughes.
-In the event of any termination, expiration, or renegotiation of the arrangement with Baker Hughes, we may lose the right to continue to co-brand our products in this industry, and it may be difficult for us to arrange for another channel partner to sell our C3 AI Software in the oil and gas industry in a timely manner, and we could lose brand awareness and sales opportunities during the transition.